omahs/imx-docs/docs/main/guides/advanced-guides/nft-primary-sale-card-checkout/nft-checkout-primary-setup.md

 :::caution Feature for managed partners only
 This is a feature intended for managed partners.
 If you are not a managed partner and would like to become one, please reach out to us on our [#dev-discussion channel](https://discord.gg/7URHuYFCN4) on Discord.

-If you are a managed partner, your partner success manager needs to set up a commercial partnership with Moonpay for you in order to implement the [primary NFT sale checkout feature](../link-sdk/link-nft-checkout-primary.md).
+If you are a managed partner, your partner success manager needs to set up a commercial partnership with Moonpay for you.
 Please reach out to them to facilitate this.
 :::

-The [Moonpay primary NFT sale checkout feature](../link-sdk/link-nft-checkout-primary.md) enables users to mint and own an asset using a credit card.
+The [Moonpay primary NFT sale checkout feature](../../../link-sdk/link-nft-checkout-primary.md) enables users to mint and own an asset using a credit card.

 In order to use this feature, you need to complete the following:
 1. Establish a commercial partnership with Moonpay (your partner success manager will facilitate this for you)